How Often Should You Get Tested For STDs? It Depends On Your Sexual History

 She also recommends getting tested regularly even if you're in a monogamous relationship.
 If you sense that your partner is not always honest with you or that they might be cheating on you, you should definitely take it upon yourself to check up on your sexual health.

-In the case of herpes, you don't even have to have sex to be infected so it's also important to get tested if you notice any unusual symptoms (cold sores on or around your mouth, or lesions on your genitals along with flu-like symptoms).
+In the case of herpes and HPV, you don't even have to have sex to be infected so it's also important to get tested if you notice any unusual symptoms (cold sores on or around your mouth, or lesions on your genitals along with flu-like symptoms).
 Although you can’t get herpes from holding hands, coughing, sneezing, or sitting on a toilet seat, you can get it from kissing or prolonged skin-to-skin contact.
 Knowledge really is power in this instance.

 You can get tested as early as 48 hours to one week after you have sex with someone new.